Permissionless-Software-Foundation/psf-bch-wallet/README.md

 #### Wallet Addresses

-Display the addresses for ending funds to this wallet:
+Display the addresses for receiving funds to this wallet:

 - `node psf-bch-wallet.js wallet-addrs -n wallet1`

 ##### Arguments:

-- Use the `-n` flag to give your wallet a name (required).
+- Use the `-n` flag to specify which wallet to use (required).

 #### Wallet Balance